"A study...compared illegal activity in the yard before and

 and its officials are not free to let the state of nature take its course."

 This gets us back to reality: There's an entire ocean of space between Mr. Vail's logical formula for safe communities, and

 the day-to-day realities behind WDOC's closed doors.
 The state of nature has taken its course in WDOC's prisons, and because

 this is so, neither staff, prisoners nor our communities are safe.

-(SEE article at "How Special Needs Yards save taxpayers millions every year" in index bar.)
+(SEE article at "How Sensitive Needs Yards save taxpayers millions every year" in index bar.)